Home

 to our market.
 We try to make sure our members are differentiated and recognized

 as the best."
-QUOIN's efforts now focus on three separate areas:
+TEXO's efforts now focus on three separate areas:

-CoordinationOne of QUOIN's primary functions is to work with local governments
+CoordinationOne of TEXO's primary functions is to work with local governments

 to resolve disputes and speak on behalf of the construction industry.
-QUOIN works
+TEXO works

 with building officials, fire departments and city councils to address matters